-The design studio 16 Mammals from Netherlands creates Retail and Restaurant concepts in Rhino 3D.
+The design studio 16 Mammals from Netherlands creates Restaurant and Retail concepts in Rhino 3D.
 By using a combination of sketched Artwork, 3D drafts with included 3D People models and concept Renderings, they create believable and convincing concept projects.

 In the following article they share interesting strategies and tips around their creation process.
 This involves designing and planning of different Restaurant locations and creating concept renderings with our Renderpeople 3D People models in their Rhinoceros 6 scenes.